 Years later, Logan was drawn back to Japan when he followed a young Kitty Pryde to make sure she was safe.
 Kitty fell into Ogun’s clutches and Wolverine was forced to battle his former sensei.
 He killed Ogun and rescued Kitty.
 His relationship with Kitty became one of his strongest familial bonds.

 Wolverine’s greatest adventure in Japan was when he fell in love with Mariko Yashida, heir to the Yashida Clan.
 Her father, Lord Shingen married Mariko off to the abusive Noburu-Hedeki.
 Wolverine battled through hundreds of ninjas from The Hand and exposed Shingen as a criminal with the help of a woman called Yukio.
-Wolverine resumed their relationship until she was poisoned on the orders of a rival called Matsu’o Tsurayaba.
+Wolverine and Mariko resumed their relationship until she was poisoned on the orders of a rival called Matsu’o Tsurayaba.
 Mariko asked Wolverine to kill her to avoid a painful death and preserve her honour.
 Every year, Wolverine avenges her death by slicing off pieces of Matsu’o’s body.

 Another well known story is when Logan went to Japan to visit his adoptive daughter Amiko.
 He found Clan Yashida was in the control of The Silver Samurai, Kenuichio Harada.
 Logan found himself in the centre of a war between rival factions and Amiko and Yukio were kidnapped.
 He discovered the source of the war was from a woman called Kia of the Kaishek family.
 Wolverine defeated her and rescued Yukio and Amiko.